 Summary 4

 About this guidance 4

 Expiry or review date 4

 What legislation does this guidance refer to?
-4

 Who is this guidance for?
 4

-ntroduction 6

-Searching 7
+Introduction Searching 6 7

-The role of the headteacher, the designated safeguarding lead and authoris of staff ed members 8
+The role of the headteacher, the designated safeguarding lead and author of staff orised members 8

 Before searching 9

-During a search 11
+During a search Where 11 11

-Where 11

 Who 11

 The extent of the search 11

 Strip searching 12

 The process the police must follow during a strip search 13

 After-care following a strip search 14

 After a search 14

 Recording searches 15

 Informing parents 15

 Screening 16

 Confiscation 17

 Items found as a result of a search 17

 Prohibited or illegal items 17

 Electronic devices 19

 Confiscation as a disciplinary penalty 20